Competitive Exclusion in an Artificial Foraging Ecosystem: Seasonal Environment

 \subsection{Two Species Competition in a Seasonal Environment}

-A current metric for coexistence is a mutual invasion criterion which requires that each of the two species be able to grow from low density as an invader into a resident population of the other species \citep{chesson,kan}.
+A current metric for coexistence is a mutual invasion criterion which requires that each of the two species be able to grow from low density as an invader into a resident population of the other species \citep{chesson2018,kan}.
 From Equation 1, $N_{i}$ is small relative to $N_{j}$, which is near the (mean) carry capacity.
 Equations 3 and 4 then provide the theoretical requirements for stable coexistence.
 As noted in the previous section, the low infertility species at their seasonal single species carry capacities do not survive the winter.
-Thus only high infertility residents with low infertility invaders survive the first winter.
+Thus only high infertility residents with low infertility invaders are surveyed for coexistence.